• Skip to primary navigation

 I love a Belgian-style quad with this bourbon-peach clafoutis.
 Quads are high in ABV with sweet caramel notes, which is a great batch for the bourbon, and they come with a thick mouthfeel that stands up to the dense custard.
 As a bonus, I’ve enjoyed many Belgian-styles quads aged in bourbon barrels, so the two are a natural fit.

-An oak-forward Chardonnay is also a lovely match.
-The vanilla undertones from the oak are delicious with the peach, and that buttery texture of the Chardonnay fits right in with the custard.
+An oak-forward chardonnay is also a lovely match.
+The vanilla undertones from the oak are delicious with the peach, and that buttery texture of the chardonnay fits right in with the custard.

 Cheers!